stulp/dmpbbo/tutorial/dmp_bbo_robot.md

-Step-by-step howto for training and optimizing DMPs on a real robot
+Step-by-step howto for training and optimizing a DMP on a real robot
 ===============

 *It is assumed that you have already read the tutorials on <a href="dmp_bbo.md">Black Box Optimization of Dynamical Movement Primitives</a>.*

 This tutorial will describe the steps involved in training and optimizing a DMP on a real robot.
-Probably the easiest way to get dmpbbo running for your robot is to copy this directory cp -uva dmp_bbo_robot my_own_optimization, and adapt the cpp and py files to your robot and task.
+Probably the easiest way to get dmpbbo running for your robot is to copy this directory `cp -uva dmp_bbo_robot my_own_optimization`, and adapt the cpp and py files to your robot and task.

 ## Step 1: Train the DMP with a demonstration

 It is common practice to initialize the DMP with a demonstrated trajectory, so that the optimization does not have to start from scratch.
 Given that the optimization algorithms are local, such an initialization is essential to avoid local minima that do not solve the task.

-This initialization is done with the following command (the binary is compiled from step1A_trainDmpFromTrajectoryFile.cpp):
+This initialization is done with the following command (the binary is compiled from `step1A_trainDmpFromTrajectoryFile.cpp`):

     ./step1A_trainDmpFromTrajectoryFile trajectory.txt results/dmp.xml results/policy_parameters.txt results/train/ 6

 This reads a trajectory from a file (for the format see the Trajectory class), trains a DMP, and saves it to an xml file with boost::serialization.
-The policy parameters of this DMP, which are to be optimized in the subsequent optimization step, are also stored in policy_parameters.txt.
-To analyze the fitting process and tune training meta-parameters, the intermediate fitting results are written to results/train/.
+The policy parameters of this DMP, which are to be optimized in the subsequent optimization step, are also stored in `policy_parameters.txt`.
+To analyze the fitting process and tune training meta-parameters, the intermediate fitting results are written to `results/train/`.
 These can be plotted with:

      python3 step1B_trainDmpFromTrajectoryFilePlot.py results/train/

-The "6" in the call to step1A_trainDmpFromTrajectoryFile is a meta-parameter, in this example the number of basis functions.
+The "6" in the call to `step1A_trainDmpFromTrajectoryFile` is a meta-parameter, in this example the number of basis functions.
 You can try different values and plot the results until a good fit is achieved.

 ## Step 2: Define the task (i.e. cost function) and implement executing rollouts on the robot

-Defining the task requires you to make a class that inherits from dmp_bbo.Task, and implements the following functions:
+Defining the task requires you to make a class that inherits from `dmp_bbo.Task`, and implements the following functions:

-* evaluateRollout(cost_vars,...).
+* `evaluateRollout(cost_vars,...)`.
 This is the cost function, which takes the cost-relevant variables (cost_vars) as an input, and returns the cost associated with the rollout. cost_vars thus defines the variables the robot needs to record when performing a rollout, as these variables are required to compute the cost.
-* plotRollout(cost_vars,...).
+* `plotRollout(cost_vars,...)`.
 This function visualizes one rollout.

 An example is Python script is available, which writes the defined task to a directory.

     python3 step1_defineTask.py results/

 The task converts cost-relevant variables into a cost.
 The robot, who is responsible for executing the rollouts, should write the cost-relevant variable to a file.
 Therefore, the used must write an interface to the robot that reads a dmp, executes it, and writes the results to a file containing the cost-relevant variables.
-In the dmp_bbo_robot examples, this interface is the executable robotPerformRollout (compiled from robotPerformRollout.cpp).
+In the dmp_bbo_robot examples, this interface is the executable `robotPerformRollout` (compiled from `robotPerformRollout.cpp`).

     ./robotPerformRollout results/dmp.xml results/cost_vars_demonstrated.txt

 The results of performing a rollout can be visualized as follows:

     python3 plotRollout.py results/cost_vars_demonstrated.txt results/task.p

-This uses the plotRollouts(cost_vars,...) function in the Task to plot the rollout.
+This uses the `plotRollouts(cost_vars,...)` function in the `Task` to plot the rollout.

 ## Step 3: Tune the exploration noise for the optimization

-During the stochastic optimization, the parameters of the DMP will be sampled from a Gaussian distribution (which parameters these are is set through the Parameterizable class from which Dmp inherits.
-See the "set<string> parameters_to_optimize" code in step1A_trainDmpFromTrajectoryFile.cpp for an example).
+During the stochastic optimization, the parameters of the DMP will be sampled from a Gaussian distribution (which parameters these are is set through the `Parameterizable` class from which `Dmp` inherits.
+See the "`set<string> parameters_to_optimize`" code in `step1A_trainDmpFromTrajectoryFile.cpp` for an example).
 The mean of this distribution will be the parameters that resulted from training the DMP with a demonstration through supervised learning.

 The covariance matrix of this distributions determines the magnitude of exploration.
 It should not be too low, otherwise the stochasticity of the exploration may be smaller than that of the robot movement itself, and no learning can take place.
 It should also not be too high for safety reasons; your robot may reach acceleration limits, joint limits, or unexpectedly bump into the environment.